Introduction

 Cancer

-A selection of cancer indicators are described below.
-Additional cancer indicators are available in the Figure 2 data dashboard.
-Screening
+A selection of cancer indicators is described below.
+Additional cancer indicators are available in Figure 2 data dashboard.

 Incidence

-• The regions with the highest crude incidence of breast cancer among females were Wide Bay HHS, Sunshine Coast HHS and Gold Coast HHS (172.4, 165.5 and 149.2 per 100,000 females, respectively).
+• The regions with the highest crude incidence of breast cancer among females were Wide Bay HHS, Sunshine Coast HHS and Darling Downs HHS (85.2, 82.9 and 77.2 per 100,000, respectively).

 Mortality

-• The regions with the highest crude mortality rates for lung cancer were Wide Bay HHS, Cairns and Hinterland HHS and Central Queensland HHS (74.4, 46.3 and 45.5 per 100,000 persons, respectively).
+• The regions with the highest crude mortality rates for lung cancer were Central West HHS, Wide Bay HHS and Mackay HHS regions (93.3, 69.9 and 49.9 per 100,000 persons, respectively)

-• The regions with the highest crude mortality rates for prostate cancer were Wide Bay HHS, Cairns and Hinterland HHS and Sunshine Coast HHS (50.1, 42.6 and 37.9 per 100,000 males).
+• The regions with the highest crude mortality rates for prostate cancer were Wide Bay HHS, South West HHS and Darling Downs HHS regions (23.4, 20.7 and 20.0 per 100,000, respectively).

-Figure 2: Cancer screening, incidence and mortality by region, Queensland
+Figure 2: Cancer screening, incidence and mortality by region in Queensland, 2022

 Selected long-term health conditions

-In the 2021 Census, questions about long-term health condition were asked for the first time.1 While other data sources, such as the NHS,2 remain the recommended primary source for long-term condition prevalence, the 2021 Census data provide important regional insights.3
+In the 2021 Census, questions about long-term health conditions were asked for the first time.
+While other data sources, such as the NHS, remain the recommended primary source for long-term condition prevalence, the 2021 Census data provided important regional insights.3–5

-Figure 3: Selected long-term health conditions by region, Queensland 2021
+Figure 3: Selected long-term health conditions by region in Queensland, 2021

 Additional information